On-Programme Learning – What Does It Entail?

-There are two different parts of an apprenticeship, the on-programme element and the End Point Assessment.
-We have talked a lot about the EPA part in recent months, so for a change let’s look at the on-programme side of things.
+There are two different parts of an apprenticeship, the on-programme element and the End-Point Assessment.
+We have talked a lot about the EPA part in recent months, so for a change let’s look at the on-programme learning side of things.
 All apprentices need to complete 20% off-the-job training as part of their apprenticeship.
 This must be included within an apprenticeship’s paid hours too.

 The on-programme part of an apprenticeship is also known as the learning phase, where apprentices develop the knowledge, skills and behaviours (KSBs) set out in the apprenticeship standard.
 We have already looked at detail into what KSBs are, but just as a reminder:

 - Knowledge – this is the technical detail that an apprentice needs to carry out their role.